1st Oregon Infantry Regiment: Formation

-The initial enlistment period for six of the seven Oregon cavalry companies and five of ten Washington infantry companies expired in the fall of 1864.
+The initial enlistment period for six of the seven Oregon cavalry companies and five of the ten Washington infantry companies expired in the fall of 1864.
 As a result, Brigadier General Benjamin Alvord, the Army's senior commander in Oregon, asked Oregon's new Governor Addison C. Gibbs to raise a new infantry regiment and recruit backfills for the expected cavalry vacancies.
-Gibbs agreed, and formally asked Major General Irwin McDowell, who replaced Wright as commander of the Department of the Pacific, to request authority to recruit additional troops for military operations in Oregon.
-On 31 August 1864, Gibbs and McDowell sent a joint letter to the War Department in Washington, D.C. requesting permission to recruit a new infantry regiment and cavalry replacements.
+Gibbs agreed and formally asked Major General Irwin McDowell, who replaced Wright as commander of the Department of the Pacific, to request authority to recruit additional troops for military operations in Oregon.
+On 31 August 1864, Gibbs and McDowell sent a joint letter to the War Department in Washington, D.C., requesting permission to recruit a new infantry regiment and cavalry replacements.
 On 20 October 1864, the Governor received a positive reply from the War Department.
 The news arrived just one day before the end of Oregon's legislative session.
 Gibbs quickly asked the legislature to provide a $150 enlistment bounty, which the legislators enacted before going home.

 Governor Gibbs appointed well known civic leaders as county recruiting officers to give prestige to the effort.
-The state's pro-union newspapers including The Oregonian, the Oregon Statesman, and the Jacksonville Sentinel all encourage young men to join the new regiment.
+The state's pro-union newspapers, including The Oregonian, the Oregon Statesman, and the Jacksonville Sentinel all encourage young men to join the new regiment.
 The publicity along with the $150 bounty helped make the recruiting drive a success.
 The first companies of the 1st Oregon Volunteer Infantry Regiment were officially activated on 11 November 1864.
 By June 1865, the regiment reached ten full-strength companies.
 Three senior officers from the 1st Oregon Cavalry were promoted and placed in charge of the new infantry regiment.
 Colonel George B. Currey became the regiment's commander.
 Lieutenant Colonel John M. Drake was second in command, and Major William V. Rinehart was given the third most senior post.
-In March of 1865 Company B was given a flag, it was made by the ladies of Yamhill county.
-On May 23, 1865 the regiment received their regimental flag.